-I am a filmmaker turned photographer working in analog and low-fidelity formats to explore memory, place, and the disruption of both.
+I am an interdisciplinary artist working in analog and low-fidelity formats to explore memory, place, and the disruption of both.
 I work with pinhole photography, text, phototransfer, book works and installation to represent memories comprised of fiction and nonfiction, nightmares, dreams and wishful thinking.
 I’m interested in how distortions can contribute to identity and rewrite history — both personal and collective.
 I’m also interested in absence and gaps — in memory, art, and communication — spaces that invite searching, projection, engagement, misunderstanding, and new versions of the same story.
 A major focus of my practice is long exposure pinhole photography to create unsettling and fragmented landscapes.

 Bringing together my interests in labour and in/visibility, I created the artist book Non-Regular: Precarious academic labour at Emily Carr University of Art + Design in collaboration with 26 instructors and artists and published by UNIT/PITT Projects October 2018.
 Order the book and learn more at nonregular.ca.
 A related project, Sessional Office, a photo-text installation concerned with the intersection of space and precarious artistic labour, recently exhibited at Mónica Reyes Gallery in Vancouver.
 This summer (2019), my series Boon: Olympic Village, one year later, will be exhibited as part of the grunt gallery’s Urban Screen.